epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 ## Abstract

 ## 🔎Research Questions
+1. **Inflation and Trends in the Movie Industry**
+- When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
+- Is there a notable trend in the budget of movies over the years when considering inflation?
+2. **Global Economic Growth and its Influence on the Movie Industry**
+- What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
+Are there regional differences?
+3. **Determinants of a Movie's Financial Success**
+- How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
+4. **Influence of Global Events on the Movie Industry**
+- How have significant global events, such as the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
+5. **Correlation Between Movie Content and Financial Success**
+- Does the frequency of money-related words in movie plot summaries correlate with box office success?
+Are they more frequent after the Global Financial Crisis?
+6. **Predictive Analysis of Movie Revenue**
+Can a regression model using variables like budget, GDP, country, runtime, and release year effectively predict a movie's revenue?

 ## 📊Proposed additional datasets
 - [**IMDB Datasets**](https://developer.imdb.com/non-commercial-datasets/): We utilized two specific datasets from IMDB: `title.basics.tsv` and `title.ratings.tsv`, which include data for 10 million movies.
 These were merged with the CMU Movies dataset, by using the movie title, runtime, and release year as a key.
 This will enrich our primary dataset with the ratings for the movies, which will later be used for exploring the correlation between movie ratings and revenue.